Divorce and Annulment – Understanding the Difference

 Greater Burden with Annulments

 Probably one of the biggest differences between an annulment and a divorce is the burden of proof placed upon the party seeking an annulment.
 You need to affirmatively substantiate specific facts to meet the statutory criteria necessary for a court to grant an annulment.
 In divorce, the burden is much lighter for the parties.
 In fact, you could seek a no fault divorce which indicates that both parties are in agreement that a divorce is appropriate and are not assigning fault to either side.
 So, if you want to get an annulment, be ready to offer evidence demonstrating you meet the prerequisites set forth under Texas law.
-This is where hiring a Houston family law attorney makes sense.
+This is where hiring a Houston family law lawyer makes sense.

 Meeting the Statutory Requirements for an Annulment

 Under Texas law, an annulment is only granted if one of the statutory requirements is sufficiently proven by the petitioner (i.e. the party seeking the annulment).
 Below is a sample of some of the statutory bases to obtain an annulment: